High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Abstract

 \section{Abstract}

 Vertex functions are a crucial ingredient of several forefront many-body algorithms in condensed matter physics.
 However, the full treatment of their frequency and momentum dependence severely restricts numerical calculations.
 A significant advancement requires an efficient treatment of the high-frequency asymptotic behavior of the vertex functions.
 In this work, we first provide a detailed diagrammatic analysis of the high-frequency structures and their physical interpretation.
-Based on these insights, we propose a parametrization scheme, which captures the whole high-frequency domain for arbitrary values of the local Coulomb interaction and electronic density, and we discuss the details of its algorithmic implementation in many-body solvers based on parquet-equations as well as functional renormalization group schemes.
+Based on these insights, we propose a parametrization scheme, which captures the whole high-frequency domain for arbitrary values of the Coulomb interaction and electronic density, and we discuss the details of its algorithmic implementation in many-body solvers based on parquet-equations as well as functional renormalization group schemes.
 Finally, we assess its validity by comparing our results for a single impurity Anderson model with exact diagonalization calculations.
-The proposed parametrization is pivotal for the algorithmic development of all quantum many-body methods based on vertex functions arising from local microscopic interactions, such as the diagrammatic approaches including spatial correlations beyond dynamical mean-field theory.
+The proposed parametrization is pivotal for the algorithmic development of all quantum many-body methods based on vertex functions arising from both local and non-local static microscopic interactions as well as effective dynamic interactions which uniformly approach a static value for large frequencies.
+In this way, our present technique can substantially improve vertex-based diagrammatic approaches including spatial correlations beyond dynamical mean-field theory.